 My recent science articles explaining why weather extremes are becoming more common:

 The state of Rondônia in western Brazil — once home to 208,000 square kilometers of forest (about 51.4 million acres), an area slightly smaller than the state of Kansas — has become one of the most deforested parts of the Amazon.
 In the past three decades, clearing and degradation of the state’s forests have been rapid: 4,200 square kilometers cleared by 1978; 30,000 by 1988; and 53,300 by 1998.
 By 2003, an estimated 67,764 square kilometers of rainforest—an area larger than the state of West Virginia—had been cleared.
 Source: Amazon Deforestation – NASA

 See also: Amazon Drought Accelerating Climate Change The REAL Amazon-gate: On the Brink of Collapse Reveals Million $ Study

 I’m an independent journalist who covers international environmental issues in the public interest.

-My work has been published in publications around the world including National Geographic, The Guardian (UK), Sunday Times, New Scientist, Al Jazeera, Earth Island Journal, The Toronto Star, AlterNet, Common Dreams, and Straight Goods News.
+My work has been published in publications around the world including National Geographic, The Guardian (UK), Vice Magazine, New Scientist, Al Jazeera, Earth Island Journal, The Toronto Star, AlterNet, Common Dreams, DeSmog Canada, and Rabble.ca.

 I’m also the senior science and environment correspondent at IPS, Inter Press Service News Agency the world’s largest not-for-profit news agency.

-I am the 2012 co-winner of the Prince Albert/United Nations Global Prize for Climate Change.
+In 2012 I was co-winner of the Prince Albert/United Nations Global Prize for Climate Change.
 You can read much of that coverage on this site.